AdelolaBadejo/LITA-Class-Project-on-Sales-Data-Analysis-Documentation/README.md

 data to uncover key insghts such as top selling product, regional performance and monthly sales trends.
 The goal is to produce Power BI dashboards that highlights these findings.

+### Data Source
+---
+The Sales Data is a LITA Capstone project gotten from the Incubator Hub

 ### Dataset Description
 ---
 The sales dataset is an unclean data comprising of 7 columms and 50,001 rows, documenting the company's